Liffey Wanderers F.C.: Later developments

 In 2010, Wanderers went out of existence for a third time.
 They were reformed in 2013 and entered the Leinster Senior League's sixth tier.
+The club qualified for the 2015 FAI Cup by making it to the last four of the FAI Junior Cup.
 On 17 May 2015, Wanderers lifted their first FAI Junior Cup, beating Sheriff YC 2–1 in extra-time at the Aviva Stadium.
 In what was their first ever appearance in the Cup's final stage, Lee O'Connor and Stephen O'Callaghan both scored to bring the trophy Wanderers' way.
-Two years later, on 13 May 2017, Wanderers claimed the FAI Intermediate Cup in what was, again, their debut appearance in a cup final.
+The club also secured intermediate status the same year.
+Two years later, on 13 May 2017, Wanderers claimed the FAI Intermediate Cup in what was, again, their debut appearance in the competition's cup final.
 They won after beating Cork side Cobh Wanderers at the Aviva Stadium 5–4 in a penalty shootout after the score was tied at 2–2 at the end of extra-time.
 Goals from Clayton Maher and Aidan Roche and five out of six penalties scored in the shoot-out ensured the cup went to Dublin.

-In May 2018, the club beat Dublin Bus to cap off a fifth straight promotion since their re-emergence in 2013, thus enabling them to play in the Leinster Senior League's Sunday Senior Division.
+In May 2018, the club beat Swords Celtic to win the Leinster Senior League Senior 1 Division.
+Wanderers had beaten Dublin Bus earlier that month to secure a fifth straight promotion since their re-emergence in 2013, thus enabling them to play in the Leinster Senior League's Senior Sunday Division.
 The club announced on the same day that their original, historic club-house in City Quay would be returning to the club after many years.

+Liffey Wanderers qualified for the 2021 FAI Cup, receiving a bye to the first round.
+Wanderers were drawn against Cobh Ramblers, who they held to a scoreless draw, before conceding two goals in extra time to lose 0–2.
+The following season, they were eliminated from the FAI Cup in the preliminary round by Salthill Devon.
+Liffey Wanderers returned to the competition in 2025 after a two-year absence and were again drawn against Salthill Devon, losing 2–1.
+Despite qualifying for the 2026 FAI Cup, Liffeys were knocked out in the first round by Ringmahon Rangers, losing 3–4 on penalties.